keu/docs/astro/runtime-release-notes.md

 - Fixed an issue where zombie tasks were not properly cleaned up from DAGs with parse errors [#25550](https://github.com/apache/airflow/pull/25550))
 - Fixed an issue where clearing a deferred task instance would not clear its `next_method` field ([#23929](https://github.com/apache/airflow/pull/23929))

-These changes were backported from an Apache Airflow release that is not yet generally available.
+These changes were backported from Apache Airflow 2.3.4, which is not yet generally available.
 The bug fixes were also backported to Astro Runtime 5.0.5.

 ### Additional improvements